School Newsletter - Term 2 Week 5- 2025

 Hello everyone

-I wanted to let you know I attended the "Peaceful kids training" last week.
+I wanted to let you know I attended the "Peaceful kids training" recently.
 Some of your children may have attended this program with Vivian Lunt in previous years.
 I will be working with the staff to identify children who may benefit from this program.
 Essentially, the focus is on working with children over 8 weeks to focus on developing their skills to manage stress in this busy world.

 The program focuses on breathing, meditation, how our brains respond to stress and helping children to understand their individual responses to stress.
 The program aims to teach children the life long skills that will hold them in good stead for the rest of their lives.
 In addition to the group work, I will work with children one on one to support them in their emotional resilience.